Scientists Make Model Embryos From Stem Cells To Study Key Steps In Human Development

 The researchers reported their findings Monday in a paper published in the journal Nature Cell Biology.

-But the research is stirring debate about how far scientists should go in creating living models of human embryos, sometimes call embryoids.
+But the research is stirring debate about how far scientists should go in creating living models of human embryos, sometimes called embryoids.

 "It's very exciting work," says Insoo Hyun, a bioethicist at the Case Western Reserve University and Harvard Medical School who was not involved in the research.
 "But it does send folks down the road to thinking very seriously about where the limits may be ethically for this work."

 For decades, scientists have worked to understand some of the earliest steps that enable an embryo to develop into a fetus.
-But some of the most crucial early steps have been a mystery.
+But some of the most crucial ones have been a mystery.
 That's because they occur in a woman's womb and can't be studied.
 Scientists are prohibited from studying human embryos in their labs beyond 14 days of development.

 As a result, these very early stages of development have been "a complete black box," says Ali Brivanlou, a molecular biologist at Rockefeller University in New York who heads the lab where the new research was conducted.